Roasting: Methods

 In general, in either case, the meat is removed from the heat before it has finished cooking and left to sit for a few minutes, while the inside cooks further from the residual heat content, known as carry over cooking.

 The objective in any case is to retain as much moisture as possible, while providing the texture and color.
 As meat cooks, the structure and especially the collagen breaks down, allowing juice to come out of the meat.
 So meat is juiciest at about medium rare while the juice is coming out.
 During roasting, meats and vegetables are frequently basted on the surface with butter, lard, or oil to reduce the loss of moisture by evaporation.
 In recent times, plastic oven bags have become popular for roasts.
 These cut cooking times and reduce the loss of moisture during roasting, but reduce flavor development from Maillard browning, somewhat more like (boiled or steamed) stew or pot roast.
 They are particularly popular for turkeys.

 Until the late 19th century, roasting by dry heat in an oven was called baking.
 Roasting originally meant cooking meat or a bird on or in front of a fire, as with a grill or spit.
 It is one of the oldest forms of cooking known.

 Traditionally recognized roasting methods consist only of baking and cooking over or near an open fire.
 Grilling is normally not technically a roast, since a grill (gridiron) is used.
 Barbecuing and smoking differ from roasting because of the lower temperature and controlled smoke application.
-Grilling can be considered as a low-fat food preparation, as it allows any fat in the food to drip away.

 Meat

 Before the invention and widespread use of stoves, food was primarily cooked over open flames from a hearth.
 To roast meat, racks with skewers, or, if accessible, complicated gear arrangements, would be utilized to turn the piece(s).
 In the past, this method was often associated with the upper class and special occasions, rather than customary mealtimes, because it required freshly killed meat and close attention during cooking.
-It was easy to ruin the meat’s taste with a smoky fire or negligence to rotate it at regular intervals.
+It was easy to ruin the meat's taste with a smoky fire or negligence to rotate it at regular intervals.
 Thus, elite families, who were able to afford quality meat, appointed this task to servants or invested in technology like automatic turning devices.
 With further technological advances, cooking came to accommodate new opportunities.
 By the 1860s, working families were able to afford low-priced stove models that became sufficiently available.
 However, the key element of observation during roasting became difficult and dangerous to do with the coal oven.
 Hence, traditional roasting disappeared as kitchens became no longer equipped for this custom and soon thereafter, "baking" came to be "roasting".